bb4/bb4-website/README.txt

     2. Right click applets dir and select SVN checkout.
        Url of repo = "https://free1.projectlocker.com/Tesujisoft/applets/svn/trunk".
        Alternatively, run "svn co https://free1.projectlocker.com/Tesujisoft/applets/svn/trunk" from the new applets dir
-    3. The ant tasks rely on having the foreach task which is in ant-contrib.
-       Get ant-contrib-0.6.jar from http://sourceforge.net/projects/ant-contrib/files/ant-contrib/ant-contrib-0.6/
-       and drop it into  <JetBrains install location>\IntelliJ IDEA Community Edition 12.x\lib\ant\lib (note: it downloads as a zip file so pull it out of /lib in the zip)
-    4. Set environment variables in Windows or Linux Set PROJECT_HOME to the location of the "trunk" directory (e.g. D:\projects\java_projects\applets) Set JAVA_HOME to the JDK install location (e.g. D:\apps\Program Files\Java\jdk1.7.0_12).
+    4. Set environment variables in Windows or Linux Set JAVA_HOME to the JDK install location (e.g. D:\apps\Program Files\Java\jdk1.7.0_12).

 III.
 Building